monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

  #.
 Turn off the device and turn it back on again!!!!!!!
 This is REQUIRED because otherwise the change you made won't be implemented by the device and communication will fail!
  #.
 Golander 50S pumps display the unit ID on startup.

 Now you can configure a Golander pump using the Rule Editor.
 The external code for Golander pumps require 4 inputs: pump address, on state, pump (ml/rev), and flow (mL/s).
+The "on state" provides a way to control which states the pump is on or off.
+The pump logic uses the following rules to process which states to turn on.
+Pumps NEVER run in the off state (state = 0).
+The values entered in the "on state" are interpreted as follows:

  #.
+If the value of "on state" is *0* that is interpreted to mean that the pump should run in *all* states except the off state.
+ #.
+If the value of the "on state" is a *positive* integer then the pump will run in the states that are equal to any of the digits in that integer.
+Thus the "on state" 134 means that the pump should run in states 1, 3, and 4.
+ #.
+If the value of the "on state" is a *negative* integer then the pump will *not* run in the states that are equal to any of the digits in that integer.
+Thus the "on state" -25 means that the pump should run in all states *except* 0, 2, 5.

+ #.
 Go to |config_edit_rules| on the Configuration tab.
  #.
 Add a set point for the pump ID (or pump address) |SetPoints_pump_address|
  #.
-Add a set point for the states that you want the pump to run |SetPoints_on_state|.
-The states are identified as integers with the OFF state having a value of 0.
-To have the pump run in more than one state simple enter the digits.
-The assumption here is that ProCoDA won't have more than 10 states.
-Thus the on state 134 means that the pump should run in states 1, 3, and 4.
+Add a set point to provide the code indicating which states the pump should run |SetPoints_on_state|.
  #.
 Add a set point for the volume of water pumped per revolution with unis of mL/rev.
  #.
 Add a set point for the desired flow rate with units of mL/s.
  #.
 Add a set point for the pump control